krutarth31/subspark/README.md

 ## Environment Variables

-Create a `.env.local` file with your Stripe keys:
+Copy `.env.example` to `.env.local` and fill in your Stripe and database keys:

 ```text
 STRIPE_SECRET_KEY=sk_test_your_key